 Campervan and Motorhome Tax Changes 2020: UK Government Budget

-uk Campervan and Motorhome Tax in 2020
+UK Campervan and Motorhome Tax in 2020

 A lot of motorhome and campervan owners have recently been celebrating the latest news surrounding the new government laws on tax.
-The latest string of updates included in the UK’s most recent budget have had a big impact on road vehicles, reducing the overall cost of running a campervan or motorhome.
+The latest string of updates included in the UK’s most recent budget have had a big impact on road vehicles, reducing the overall cost of running a camper van or motorhome.

-Previously, the government had been making decisions that had the opposite effect and made running a camper more expensive.
-However, this new announcement appears to be a complete u-turn on their original stance.
+Previously the government had been making decisions that had the opposite effect and made running a camper more expensive, however this new announcement appears to be a complete U-Turn on their original stance.

-How does the Spring 2020 Budget affect campervan owners?
+How Does the Spring 2020 Budget Affect Campervan Owners?

-There’s plenty for campervan buyers and owners to celebrate in Rishi Sunak’s first budget as the new Chancellor of the Exchequer.
+There’s plenty for campervan buyers and owners to celebrate in Rishi Sunak’s first Budget as the new Chancellor of the Exchequer.
 Here are the highlights at a glance, as they affect us as campervanners.

 2020 UK Road Tax Highlights: